Best Way To Get To Rogers Centre: GO Transit

 Lots of Jays fans use GO to get to the ballpark.
 Despite the capacity of the multi-level trains, they can reach standing room crowd level especially after a high attendance matchup.

 This makes things nice and easy for the Toronto neophyte, who can follow the blue shirts through the Skywalk to Rogers, but you should stand on the ends of the platform, where there are fewer people trying to get a seat.

 If you don’t get a seat, you shouldn’t have to wait too many stops before enough people get off.

 The only real complaint about GO that Jays fans have is the infrequency of service.
 On weekends, which is when the most fans show up for games, the trains only run once an hour and there isn’t any additional Jays game service.
 You might want to take a ride up to the top of the CN Tower or take a walk downtown while everyone files out on the first train.

 It’s also a little pricey…it’s probably about the same as what you’d be paying for gas if you took your car, if by some miracle you could find a free spot.
 But that’s assuming no traffic, which is an assumption you should never make in Toronto.

-But for a relatively hassle-free ride to get to Rogers Centre from the suburbs, GO is probably the best option for fans.
+But for the best way to get to Rogers Centre from the suburbs, GO is probably the ideal option for fans.
 If you want to know other options from other places, you can check out one of these.

 Do you love to visit ballparks and see live baseball?
 Subscribe to the Ballpark E-Guides e-mail newsletter today, and fill your scorecard with useful and entertaining info about your favorite ballparks, money-saving “tips of the week” for frugal fans, and of course, specials on the incredibly informative Ballpark E-Guides!